 The confusion matrix on a hold-out set of new patients was computed:

 Obviously, pulling out thoughts of a word is quite easy.
 Signaling that mental process of movement and language are possibly separate.

 Generating features needs some intelligent intuition.
 In our case, where changes in activity happens in 15 second intervals, it was always likely that macroscopic features would be more important.
-By macroscopic I mean things like number-of-peaks, time between major and minor peaks etc. For quickly varying time-series, you'd expect that features that capture such structure would be more important (e.g. speed at which peaks decay etc).
+By macroscopic, I mean things like number-of-peaks, time between major and minor peaks etc. For quickly varying time-series, you would expect that features that capture such structure would be more important (e.g. speed at which peaks decay etc).

-There are machine vision methods for doing even better by doing something even more complicated.
+There are machine vision methods that can optimize results by doing something even more complicated.
 The issue with this is that it will require deep learning, a lot of time to train, and thus a little inflexibility.
 If these are constraints we can live with, we can go even further.

 We can convert the time-series data into a spectrogram.
 This is quite straight-forward and there are many built in libraries in python to do so.
 A spectrogram is basically a Fourier Transform of the data, which is visualized: